radiantlogic-v8/documentation-new/documentation/environment-operations-center-guide/environments/environment-overview/update-an-environment.md

 ## Next steps

-After reading this guide you should have an understanding of the steps required to update an environment, including updating the version number and number of FID nodes to display.
+After reading this guide you should have an understanding of the steps required to update an environment.
 To learn how to import a configuration file to an existing environment, review the guide on [importing a configuration file](import-configuration-file.md).